OfficeDev/Outlook-Add-in-LinkRevealer/README.md

 <a name="build"></a>
 ##Build and debug
-1.Open the InvoiceManager.sln file in Visual Studio.
+1.Open the LinkRevealer.sln file in Visual Studio.

-2.Press F5 to build and deploy the sample add-in and open it in Word.
+2.Press F5 to build and deploy the sample add-in and launch it in Outlook.

-3.In the app task pane, select an order in the Order ID drop-down list.

-4.Choose Populate to populate the packing slip in the Word document with information from the selected order.

-You can view a list of the custom XML parts in a document by opening the XML Mapping pane in Word (Developer tab).

 <a name="troubleshooting"></a>
 ## Troubleshooting